-The Post-Graduate Certificate program requires a minimum of 19 credit hours.
+The Post-Graduate Certificate program requires a minimum of 16 credit hours.
 The program prepares graduate level nurses to sit for a national certification examination based on their chosen area of study, either FNP, PNP or AGACNP.
 Each student's plan of study will be individualized based on educational background and gap analysis.
 Prerequisites to registration for the four required courses in the program are evidence of competence in the following three areas: advanced pathophysiology, advanced pharmacotherapeutics, and advanced assessment.
 Please click on an Area of Study below to learn more:

 - Family Nurse Practitioner

 - Nurse Executive Leadership

 Universities offering distance education must abide by the laws of each state in which students are placed for their practicum experience.
 There are several states at this time that may not allow WVU nursing students to participate in a practicum experience, and therefore a site placement cannot be guaranteed.
 A State Authorization Reciprocity Agreement (SARA) must be in place to allow a WVU nursing student to participate in clinicals.
 To determine if your state has been approved for clinical placements, go to WVU Online.

 Please contact with questions about State Authorization for clinicals: